WalterJX/DiaryCraft/README.md

 Though I already graduated, I am still updating this app in order to make it better.
 README file is also updating.

 ## Update Log
 2/15/2020, code structure optimization.
 All "Presenter" classes were deleted.
+2/27/2020, bug fixed: Fix the bug that sometimes pictures were showed in a wrong angle in edit, details or picture wall.

 ## Introduction
 This DiaryCraft system has the following functions: